luukaskaalto/luukaskaalto.github.io/README.md

 ```

 ### Discussion
-Currently, the project is not being pursued further but serves as a tentative foundation for a future Master's thesis.
-The exact topic of the thesis has yet to be decided.
+Currently, the project serves as a tentative foundation for a future Master's thesis.
+The exact topic of the thesis is currently being explored.

 ## Links
 - [Project Repository](https://github.com/trannguyenle95/multifingered-tactile)